Michael Moore Teases “Secret Project”: Donald Trump & Roseanne Barr Will “Rue The Day They Ever Knew Me”

 The text of Moore’s Facebook post reads, in part: “Roseanne, the viscous slur at me you retweeted yesterday — if I had the time I’d sue you and drain you of every dime you have.
 But I’ve got a better idea.
 As they say in the movies: one down, one to go.”
 Read his full post below.

 Both sites include video from a 1998 episode of Barr’s long-gone syndicated talker The Roseanne Show, one that features her interviewing Moore — she calls him “my blue-collar panelist” — alongside one Donald J. Trump.
 There’s also this text: “I know Roseanne.
 I know Trump.
 And they are about to rue the day they ever knew me.”
+The video is below.

+The “secret project” might be Fahrenheit 11/9, the project Moore unveiled at Cannes last year whose title “commemorates” the day Trump pulled off a shocking victory to become U.S. president.
+That project focuses on how it happened and all the chaos that followed in Trump’s first year in office.

+Fahrenheit 11/9 has been tied up in the Weinstein Company mess.
+At Cannes 2017, Bob and Harvey Weinstein weren’t sure whether the film would be a theatrical release through TWC — or another distributor — or a combination of theatrical and prestige broadcast play.

 The Bowling for Columbine Oscar winner, whose films also include Fahrenheit 9/11, Sicko, Roger & Me and most recently Michael Moore in TrumpLand, also posted this thinly veiled threat/promise on his Facebook page: